-If you agree to be in this research, the following will happen:
+If you agree to allow your child to participate in this research, the following will happen:

-1. After all routine tests required for your care are finished, instead of discarding your leftover biological sample we will save it in what is called a "Tissue Bank" for possible future research.
-As part of standard clinical practice, part or the entire tumor will be removed during surgery.
-During the surgical resection of the tumor, up to ten tissue samples, in addition to tissue needed for clinical diagnosis will be removed from the selected region by the surgeon.
-These extra samples will only be taken if the surgeon determines it is safe to do so.
-In addition, some normal tissue may be collected at the time of surgery or during a routine clinic visit.
+1. After all routine tests required for your child's care are finished, instead of discarding his or her leftover biological sample we will save it in what is called a "Tissue Bank" for possible future research.
+In addition, some normal tissue may be collected at the time of surgery.
 These normal tissues are:

-- Normal muscle or skin a sliver of normal muscle or skin (the size of a grain of rice).
-The muscle or skin will be removed from the site of the existing surgical excision. - Blood the blood sample will generally be drawn through lines already in place for the surgical procedure, but we also ask your permission to draw another blood sample either before or after your surgery during routine visits to the clinic.
-Blood volume drawn from adult patients will be less than 3 tablespoons (50ml). - Cerebrospinal fluid (CSF) The CSF sample is drawn off by either lumbar or ventricular drains and otherwise discarded as a normal part of the surgical procedure.
-Volumes range from 1 ml (20drops) to 10mls. - Saliva We may request your permission to collect approximately 1/2 teaspoon of saliva.
-This collection would be performed during a routine clinic visit. - Buccal swab We may request your permission to collect cells from inside your mouth.
-This safe, noninvasive collection would be performed during a routine clinic visit.
+- Normal muscle or skin-a sliver of normal muscle or skin (the size of a grain of rice).
+The muscle or skin will be removed from the site of the existing surgical excision. - Blood-the blood sample will generally be drawn through lines already in place for the surgical procedure, but we also ask your permission to draw another blood sample either before or after your child's surgery during routine visits to the clinic.
+Blood volume drawn from pediatric patients weighing over 10 kilos (22 pounds) will be no more than 3 teaspoons (15 ml).
+This constitutes less than 5% of total blood volume according to weight and is less than what is allowed by Pediatric Clinical Research Center guidelines. - Cerebrospinal fluid (CSF)-The CSF sample is drawn off by either lumbar or ventricular drains as a normal part of the surgical procedure.
+Volumes range from 1 ml (20 drops) to 10 mls. - Saliva -we may request your permission to collect approximately 1⁄2 teaspoon of your child's saliva.
+This collection would be performed during a routine clinic visit. - Buccal swab-we may request your permission to collect cells from inside your child's mouth.
+This safe, non-invasive collection would be performed during a routine clinic visit.